capjamesg/jamesg-indieauth/README.md

 # James' IndieAuth Endpoint

 This repository contains the code for my IndieAuth endpoint.
-This endpoint has been developed to comply with the [IndieAuth specification](https://indieauth.spec.indieweb.org), a method of authentication built on top of OAuth 2.0.
+This endpoint has been developed in adherence with the [IndieAuth specification](https://indieauth.spec.indieweb.org), a method of authentication built on top of OAuth 2.0.

 Using this project, you can authenticate yourself to a service by using RelMeAuth.
 RelMeAuth requires you have rel="me" links on your blog that link to social profiles.
 At the moment, this project only supports the following rel=me links: